Baby Mama (film): Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 63% based on 166 reviews, with an average rating of 6.20/10.
 The website's critics consensus reads: "Baby Mama is a lightweight, predictable comedy that ekes by on the strength of its performers."
-On Metacritic, the film has a weighted average score of 55 out of 100, based on 34 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 55 out of 100, based on 34 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Todd McCarthy of Variety called Baby Mama a "tidily wrapped package the contents of which you can easily guess before opening it."
+Peter Bradshaw of The Guardian gave the film three stars out of five and wrote: "Like a great big tube of barbecue-flavoured Pringles, this film is far from being good for you, and it conforms to far too many of the romcom cliches to be in any way respectable - and yet it is enjoyable and amiable in its daft way."
+Lisa Schwarzbaum of Entertainment Weekly gave it a grade of "B" and called the film a "teeteringly uneven comedy" and that it "isn’t much of a conversation starter, but it does at least bring a politicized raised eyebrow to the sacred realm of pregnancy and motherhood among a certain estrogenically mindful population of entitled thirtysomethings."

 Box office

 In its opening weekend, Baby Mama grossed $17,407,110 in 2,543 theaters in the United States and Canada, ranking #1 at the box office and averaging $6,845 per theater.
 Baby Mama eventually grossed a total of $64,163,648.
 Its production budget was $30 million.

 Home media

 Baby Mama was released on September 9, 2008, on both DVD and Blu-ray.
 Extras included commentary with writer/director Michael McCullers and cast members Tina Fey and Amy Poehler, From Conception to Delivery: The Making of Baby Mama featurette, an alternate ending, deleted scenes, and Saturday Night Live: Legacy of Laughter.